 The only Moroccan port along the Mediterranean Sea, Tetouan lies just south of the Strait of Gibraltar.

 Tetouan embroidery is known for its stylised flowers and geometric shapes worked in silk and often in bright yellow, gold or red colours on fine undyed linen.
-Designs are drawn onto the fabric by hand and stitched using brick, darning, running and Satin stitches, and sometimes Couching.
+Designs are drawn onto the fabric by hand and stitched using brick, darning, running and satin stitches, and sometimes couching.
 The bigger motifs are depicted in bright colours with the secondary, smaller motifs in softer shades.
 Each pattern block is outlined using running, stem or backstitch in black or green.

 This style of embroidery is used for soft furnishings and mirror covers or tenchifa.
 These were used to cover the mirror in the wedding bedroom during the honeymoon period.
 Some items of clothing like tikka, the drawstring on a woman’s trousers, and kettafiya, a small rectangular piece of cloth used by a bride to cover her shoulders while her hair is being done, and afterwards to protect her hair.